Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Landau level representation

 The eigenvalues are $\pm J_{\text{S}} \pm \Delta_{\text{S}}$ and thus have a phase transition at $J_{\text{S}} = \Delta_{\text{S}}$.
 If $J_{\text{S}} < \Delta_{\text{S}}$, the two states with negative energies are $E_- = \pm J_{\text{S}} - \Delta_{\text{S}}$ which belong different layers, else if $J_{\text{S}} > \Delta_{\text{S}}$, the two states with negative energies are $E_- = -J_{\text{S}} \pm \Delta_{\text{S}}$ which belong to the same layer.

 In the case of $\delta \ne 0$, the layers in $N$-layer thin films may be grouped into the outer layers and interior layers.
-As an illustration, the following Hamiltonian describes a 4 layer thin film:
+As an illustration, the following Hamiltonian describes a four-layer thin film: